fpS-AUDIO/fpS-AUDIO/README.md

 _"I began my career in the luxury hospitality industry, crafting culinary delights as a chef in 5-star hotels across the globe.
 This unique journey honed my organizational, communication, and problem-solving skills, which now seamlessly complement my technical abilities.
 My passion for technology and dedication to lifelong learning led me to the world of web development._

 _Feel free to explore my repositories and projects.
-I'm excited about the opportunity to collaborate and contribute to innovative projects in the tech industry, or simply contact me and we can have a chat in English, Italian, or Russian.
+I'm excited about the opportunity to collaborate and contribute to innovative projects, or simply contact me and we can have a chat in English, Italian, or Russian.
 Let's cook up something amazing together!"_

 ### Skills